 Other names for IC are painful bladder syndrome (PBS), bladder pain syndrome (BPS), and chronic pelvic pain.

 There is a hypothesis that UTI may trigger interstitial cystitis, but this has not been well researched.
 The connection between repeated UTIs and IC could be explained, for example by damage to the bladder lining that chronic infections can cause, but these are just speculations.
 Physicians do not know causes for interstitial cystitis, nor there is a proven treatment that works.

-“I had a UTI and after treatment for it I still felt an throbbing discomfort in my general bladder area for weeks.
-I saw a urologist soon after my UTI and he said I might feel discomfort for a couple of weeks afterwords.
-I also went to my GYN and they tested me for STDs and yeast infections but I came up negative. … I still feel sensitivity in my bladder area— a subtle throbbing discomfort and its been almost 8 weeks…”
+“I had a UTI and after treatment for it, I still felt a throbbing discomfort in my general bladder area for weeks.
+I saw a urologist soon after my UTI and he said I might feel discomfort for a couple of weeks afterward.
+I also went to my GYN and they tested me for STDs and yeast infections but I came up negative. … I still feel sensitivity in my bladder area— a subtle throbbing discomfort and it been almost 8 weeks…”

 Since interstitial cystitis is an inflammation of the bladder with discomfort or pain in the bladder area, the symptoms of IC could be often mistaken for UTI symptoms.

 - Discomfort is worse than the bladder is filling and relieved when it’s empty

 - Needing to go often (more than 10 times a day and sometimes at night)

 - Urgency (feeling a strong need to go)

 - For women, pain in the vulva, vagina or the area behind the vagina